ahri/async-webapi/README.md

     ```json
     {
-      id: 123,
+      "id": 123,
-      message: "arbitrary JS value for your consumption",
+      "message": "arbitrary JS value for your consumption",
-      next: 124
+      "next": 124
     }
     ```

 ## Release Notes

+- 0.0.3
+  - fix bug in command client that was causing duplicate commands to be sent
+  - ignore test files in npm package

 - 0.0.2
   - remove useless .build() method